 Ask for Feedback on your direct report

-Ask for Feedback on how your team member is performing to recognise achievements and areas where you can provide development support.
+Ask for feedback on how your team member is performing to recognize achievements and areas where you can provide development support.
 Click here to find out more.

 As a manager, your direct reports will always be listed at the top of the People page.
 The best way to keep aligned with your team members is to view their People profile page.
 Here, you can view their received feedback, goals, as well as create new feedback and private notes.